-One commentator concluded that the federal courts of appeals have not been consistent in their interpretation of "willfully" in 18 U.S.C. § 2(b).
-Baruch Weiss, What Were They Thinking?: The Mental States of the Aider and Abettor and the Causer Under Federal Law, 70 Ford.
-L. Rev. 1341, 1436-61 (2002).
-However, in United States v.
+The Third Circuit has recognized a heightened "willfully" standard in cases involving causing a person to violate his or her disclosure obligations that arise from a complex and technical statutory or regulatory code.
+See United States v Smukler, 991 F.3d at 484 - 488.
+Thus, in United States v.
 Curran, 20 F.3d 560, 567-69 (3d.
 Cir.
-1994), the Third Circuit held that the Supreme Court's definition of willfully in United States v.
-Ratzlaf, 510 U.S. 135 (1994) (i.e., that the defendant must be aware that his or her conduct was unlawful and must act with a purpose to violate the law) applied to "willfully causing" under 18 U.S.C. § 2(b).
-Also see, e.g., United States v.
+1994), where defendant was charged with causing campaign officials to file campaign contributor lists which falsely concealed the true source of contributions, the Third Circuit held that the prosecution was required to "prove that defendant knew of the treasurers' reporting obligations, that he attempted to frustrate those obligations, and that he knew his conduct was unlawful" to satisfy the "willful" requirement under 18 U.S.C. § 2(b) and 18 U.S.C §1001).
+Also see, United States v.
 Barel, 939 F.2d 26, 43 (3d Cir.
 1991) (conviction for causing employees to file false entries in bank records, in violation of 18 U.S.C. § 1105, reversed because government failed to prove that defendant had specific intent to cause bank to violate federal law).
+However, in United States v.
+Smukler, 991 F.3d 472, 486 - 488(3d Cir.
+2021), the Third Circuit made clear that these cases do not require a heightened requirement in other contexts.

-Thus, when the trial court instructs on causing the criminal acts of another under 18 U.S.C. § 2(b), the court should also define "willfully" by giving Instruction 5.05, which states the general definition of willfully.
+When the trial court instructs on causing the criminal acts of another under 18 U.S.C. § 2(b), the court should also define "willfully" by giving Instruction 5.05, which states the general definition of willfully.